Frankie Crocker: Controversies

+Payola Accusations

-Crocker was indicted as a result of a 1976 payola investigation; the charges were later dismissed.
-After he was charged, the radio station dropped him, and Crocker moved to L.A. and returned to school.
+Crocker was indicted as a result of a 1976 payola investigation.
+Under the cloud of charges, the radio station fired him.
+Crocker moved to L.A. and returned to school, while the case was investigated.
+The charges were later dismissed.

-After the payola charges were dismissed, he returned to New York radio in 1979 as DJ and Program Director on WBLS-FM, at the end of the disco era.
+After the payola charges were dropped, he returned to New York radio in 1979 as DJ and Program Director on WBLS-FM, at the end of the disco era.
 Crocker's career in radio ended by 1985.
-He moved to MTV as a VJ on the VH-1 cable channel.
+He moved to MTV Networks as a VJ on VH-1.

 Relationships

-He was charged in 1983 with hitting Penthouse Pet Carmela Pope; the charges were later dropped.
-He also was mentioned as a paramour of, and suspect in the February 12, 1977 murder of, the young Hollywood starlet Christa Helm.
+He was charged in 1983 with hitting Penthouse Pet Carmela Pope.
+The charges were later dropped.
+He also was mentioned as a paramour of, and suspect in the February 12, 1977 murder of young Hollywood starlet Christa Helm.

 Death

-In October 2000, Crocker went into a Miami area hospital for several weeks.
-He was diagnosed with pancreatic cancer, and kept the illness a secret from his friends and even from his mother.
+In October 2000, Crocker checked into a Miami-area hospital for several weeks.
+He was diagnosed with pancreatic cancer.
+But he kept the illness a secret from his friends and even from his mother.
 He died on October 21, 2000.
+Crocker was 62.

 His friend and former boss Bob Law, a onetime program director of WWRL, said of Crocker, "He encompassed all of the urban sophistication.
 He appreciated the culture, the whole urban experience, and he wove it together.
-That's missing now, even in black radio".
+That's missing now, even in black radio."